satyaSK/Scraping-Linkedin/README.md

 This code repository is a bunch of scripts.
 Its a fast and dirty way which would allow students to scrape Linkedin for educational purposes.
 It would allow students to look at potential internship/job opportunities and responsibilities at a variety of different companies more easily.
 It makes the internship/job hunting experience a little less cumbersome.

-## So, the main purpose is
-To allow students to discover and target the best companies with regards to their role of desire, without having to send out a bunch of applications to random companies just for the sake of gaining some work experience.

 ## Sample rows from the results

 ![sample](https://user-images.githubusercontent.com/34591573/58807696-34944900-8636-11e9-9adc-9565a685449d.PNG)